mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/rwt-results-2022-q4.md

 </table>

 ### Discussion

-During the second quarter, no tracked clients were sending CDA documents into the patient portal.
+During the fourth quarter, no tracked clients were sending CDA documents into the patient portal.
 Additional testing as well as client education will be investigated to provide more robust data in future quarters.

 ## Measure 16: Patient Portal CCDA Transmit

 ### Description

 This measure will verify that a patient can transmit various document types within the patient portal to other entities.

 ### Associated Certification Criteria

 <table>